Frequently Asked Questions

 Sync.Start

-In Outlook 2010 you can also use Namespace.SendAndReceive method.
+In Outlook 2010 and newer, you can also use Namespace.SendAndReceive.

-Outlook 2002 broke the part of the Extended MAPI related to retrieving the current user identity if you are using POP3/SMTP transport provider and a PST file as a message store.
-Microsoft knows about this problem, but no workaround has been provided so far.
+Outlook 2002 broke the Extended MAPI area used to retrieve the current user identity when using a POP3/SMTP transport provider and a PST message store.
+Microsoft knew about this problem, but no workaround was provided.

 Set Items = MAPIFolder.Items